What To Take Away From The Climate Change Conference

-Category: World Politics Hits: 6Rachel Kyte, Tufts University Glasgow sits proudly on the banks of the river Clyde, once the heart of Scotland’s industrial glory and now a launchpad for its green energy transition.
+Category: World Politics Hits: 15Rachel Kyte, Tufts University Glasgow sits proudly on the banks of the river Clyde, once the heart of Scotland’s industrial glory and now a launchpad for its green energy transition.
 It’s a fitting host for the United Nations’ climate conference, COP26, where world leaders are discussing how their countries will reduce the greenhouse gas emissions that are driving climate change.
 I’ve been involved in climate negotiations for several years as a former senior U.N. official and am in Glasgow for the two-week conference that started Oct.
 31, 2021.
 With heads of state heading home after two days of high-level speeches and announcements, negotiations are underway.
 Here’s what to watch for.
 Ambition At the Paris climate conference in 2015, countries agreed to work to keep global warming well below 2 degrees Celsius (3.6 Fahrenheit), aiming for 1.5 C (2.7 F).
 If COP21 in Paris was the agreement on a destination, COP26 is the review of itineraries and course adjustments.

 Read more https://crooksandliars.com/2021/11/what-you-really-need-know-cop26